slopyjoe/slopyjoe.github.io/_posts/2016-03-07-tdd_chapter2.markdown

 }
 ```

 Notice that the test fails to compile with the above changes.
-We again revert to step two *Make it run*, this means we need to update our code just enough to get the test to compile and see that failure.
+We again revert to step two *Make it run*, this means we need to update our code just enough to get the test to compile and see the expected failure.

 ```java
 class Dollar {